Last updated: 19/02/2025

 Skywell EVA 5

 Skywell already sells their EC11 light commercial van in Australia through local distributor EV Automotive.
-In late 2024 Skywell will launch their mid-size EVA 5 SUV in Australia with a rumoured price of around $50,000.
+The mid-size EVA 5 SUV is expected in Australia during early 2025 with a rumoured price of around $50,000.
 At least two different battery pack sizes are expected, with front-wheel drive being the only drivetrain available.
-The EVA 5 is known as the ET5 in overseas markets, hence the badge on the picture above.
+The EVA 5 is known as the ET5 in overseas markets, hence the badge on the overseas vehicle picture above.

 Read more about Skywell.